Whether self-employed, a sub-contractor, or employed, customer complaints are part and parcel of business and working life.

 Don’t get involved in a back-and-forth conversation on the post, as it will only bring more attention to the bad review/post.

 Customer Complaints: How To Deal With Them Effectively

 No matter what, no company or business is immune to complaints.
-But what can set you apart from the rest is how well you deal with them.
+But how well you deal with them can set you apart from the rest.